-- Mr. Blomquist reported that the Municipal Services, Facilities, and Infrastructure (MSFI) 113 - Committee reviewed and is excited about the sidewalk proposal.
-He continued that staff will 114
+Mr. Blomquist reported that the Municipal Services, Facilities, and Infrastructure (MSFI) Committee reviewed and is excited about the sidewalk proposal.
+He continued that staff will

-BPPAC Meeting Minutes August 11, 2021

-115 propose a program to the MSFI Committee as part of the upcoming FY23-30 CIP.
-Preliminarily, staff has identified about \$3.4 million worth of work on existing sidewalks.
-If \$100,000 was put 116 in each year it would take 30 years to get through it; if \$200,000 was put in each year it would 117 take 15 years.
-They will work with the City Manager to figure out what they think can be 118 tolerated by the community for additional [funds].
-He hopes recovery infrastructure funding will 119 help.
-Currently a lot of money is being identified for water and sewer work; maybe some 120 sidewalk repairs can happen as part of those projects.
-He concluded that it was a good 121 discussion with the MSFI Committee and the City Council is definitely interested, but at the end 122 of the day, it is about how to fit the jigsaw puzzle together.
-In addition, it is a 10- or 15-year 123 commitment, which is always a challenge when your bosses have two-year terms.
-124 125 Mr. Schoefmann stated that he has been working with the Engineering Department.
-All of the 126 127 sidewalk infrastructure that is tracked in the work order in the asset management system has a GIS component, and all of the sidewalks have now been tagged with their Complete Streets tag.
-128 They have the condition assessments from within the last two years.
-Now they will do a 129 130 weighted score.
-131 Mr. Blomquist stated that basically if a sidewalk is within a half mile of a school, recreational 132 activity, or commercial area it gets scored a "5," and if not, it gets scored a "1."
-He continued 133 that there are additional criteria to consider along with the condition, so ideally, this will place a 134 higher priority on sidewalks that are higher in use.
-They do not have counts, which is why they 135 consider proximity to schools, recreational activities, and commercial areas to determine which 136 137 sidewalks are "heavily used."
+Mr. Schoefmann stated that he has been working with the Engineering Department.
+All of the sidewalk infrastructure that is tracked in the work order in the asset management system has a GIS component, and all of the sidewalks have now been tagged with their Complete Streets tag.
+They have the condition assessments from within the last two years.
+Now they will do a weighted score.

+Mr. Blomquist stated that basically if a sidewalk is within a half mile of a school, recreational activity, or commercial area it gets scored a "5," and if not, it gets scored a "1."
+He continued that there are additional criteria to consider along with the condition, so ideally, this will place a higher priority on sidewalks that are higher in use.
+They do not have counts, which is why they consider proximity to schools, recreational activities, and commercial areas to determine which sidewalks are "heavily used."
 Mr. Schoefmann is helping with that scoring and they will see how that helps the prioritization process.
-They will present the end results probably in February 138 when the City Council is doing the CIP review.
-When they talk about priorities, people always 139 ask, "Why there and not here?", so staff is trying to give quantitative reasons why they are doing 140 this versus that.
-141 142 Vice Chair Bryenton stated that there are counts at least for West St. He continued that 143 144 obviously they are really invested in sidewalks in the West St. area.
+They will present the end results probably in February when the City Council is doing the CIP review.
+When they talk about priorities, people always ask, "Why there and not here?", so staff is trying to give quantitative reasons why they are doing this versus that.

+Vice Chair Bryenton stated that there are counts at least for West St. He continued that obviously they are really invested in sidewalks in the West St. area.
 Can they enrich that data?
-Mr. Schoefmann replied that regarding the metrics that Mr. Blomquist was talking about, like 145 proximity to commercial spaces, there are plazas on one end of West St. and the downtown on 146 the other end, he thinks that area will get some good hits anyway.
-They will see what they can 147 do to factor in some of those pedestrian counts they have been working so hard on.
-That will 148 149 factor in more for whatever input they can have when the State asks about the TIP project for 150 West St.
+Mr. Schoefmann replied that regarding the metrics that Mr. Blomquist was talking about, like proximity to commercial spaces, there are plazas on one end of West St. and the downtown on the other end, he thinks that area will get some good hits anyway.
+They will see what they can do to factor in some of those pedestrian counts they have been working so hard on.
+That will factor in more for whatever input they can have when the State asks about the TIP project for West St.

-152 Mr. Blomquist stated that the majority of the concrete sidewalks are in "C" condition, and most that are in poor condition are asphalt.
-He continued that the majority of West St. sidewalks are the southeast side of the city is where many of the 40s, 50s, and 60s asphalt sidewalks are.
+Mr. Blomquist stated that the majority of the concrete sidewalks are in "C" condition, and most that are in poor condition are asphalt.
+He continued that the majority of West St. sidewalks are concrete.
+He is not expecting West St. to be anywhere in the next few years.
+He suspects that the southeast side of the city is where many of the 40s, 50s, and 60s asphalt sidewalks are.
+Whenever they re-do West St., the counts will be helpful.